JamieDWilson/LaTeX_PhD/README.md

 To get the template files only, go to the Downloads option on the menu to the left and download!

+## New to LaTeX? ##

+There is How-To document in the how-to folder that contains a PDF document with a basic introduction to go with the template.
+The template itself has examples of the major elements of the thesis document.

 ## How can I contribute to the template ##

 If you are adapting the template, feel free to update the template with new options, particularly for formatting.